 Profile Component Definition Direct Client A party that receives a service output and a service value.
 Property owners that benefit from wastewater collection and treatment activities Regulatory agencies receiving reports concerning wastewater treatment Northumberland County benefits from the landfill leachate processing Risk Management Officials as required by the Drinking Water Source Protection Act Indirect Client A set of parties that benefits from a service value without receiving the service output directly.
 Town residents and visitors that benefit from effective treatment of wastewater Bulk chemical purchased jointly with neighbouring municipalities Service Output The output of a service that fulfills a recognized client's need.
-Wastewater collection and treatment Laboratory testing Regulatory reporting Environmental programs Service Output Level On an annual basis, the Town treats more than 5.5 million cubic meters of wastewater.
+(1) Wastewater collection and treatment (2) Laboratory testing (3) Regulatory reporting (4) Environmental programs Service Output Level On an annual basis, the Town treats more than 5.5 million cubic meters of wastewater.
 In addition, Northumberland County transports approximately 42,000 m3 of landfill leachate for processing annually.
-Primary Delivery Model How the service is predominantly delivered, recognizing that a combination of delivery models may be used.
-Own Resources - Wastewater treatment and environmental services activities are undertaken predominantly through the use of the Town's own resources.
+Primary Delivery Model Own Resources - Wastewater treatment and environmental services activities are undertaken predominantly through the use of the Town's own resources.